 While Sheppard co-led a recording and touring band with keyboardist Steve Lodder, he continued his association with Bley.
 Along with bassist Steve Swallow, they recorded Songs with Legs, which was issued on Watt/ECM in 1995.
 From 1998 through 2003 the saxophonist released four albums with the U.K.'s Provocateur label, including 2000's Dancing Man & Woman.
 Sheppard's membership in Bley's Lost Chords quartet (with Swallow and Billy Drummond) resulted in their self-titled offering in 2004.
 In 2005 he and pianist Rita Marcotulli recorded On the Edge of a Perfect Moment for Incipit, followed in 2007 by The Lost Chords Find Paolo Fresu.

 The latter date prefaced Sheppard's signing to ECM as a solo artist.
 His first record for the label was 2009's Movements in Colour, an electric/acoustic quintet offering with two guitarists.
 It was followed three years later by Trio Libero, with the saxophonist in the company of double bassist Michel Benita and drummer Sebastian Rochford.
-In 2013, Bley, Swallow, and Sheppard released Trios, followed in 2015 by Sheppard's own quartet album Surrounded by Sea, which featured Benita, Rochford, and guitarist Eivind Aarset along with the saxophonist. ~ Scott Yanow
+Sheppard then joined Bley and Swallow for 2013's Trios, followed in 2015 by his own quartet album Surrounded by Sea, which featured Benita, Rochford, and guitarist Eivind Aarset.
+In 2016, he once again paired with longtime collaborators Bley and Swallow for Andando el Tiempo. ~ Scott Yanow